NaturalCapsule/capsule/readme.md

 ## 📦 Installation

-make sure these packages are installed on your system `sudo pacman -S python-gobject gtk3 playerctl` and
+make sure these packages are installed on your system `sudo pacman -S python-gobject gtk3 playerctl hyprlock` and
 `pip install pyGObject cairo python-dbus`